How to Prevent Varicose Veins

 If Further Treatment is Needed

-Call Center for Vein Restoration at 610-687-5347 to schedule a consultation with Dr. Carabasi.
-With a variety of minimally-invasive options to choose from, including preventative compression hose and sclerotherapy, you can rest assured Dr. Carabasi will tailor your treatment to your specific needs for optimal results.
+Call Center for Vein Restoration at 610-687-5347 to schedule a consultation.
+With various minimally-invasive options, including preventative compression hose and sclerotherapy, you can rest assured Dr. Carabasi will tailor your treatment to your specific needs for optimal results.